MJVF/College-Notes/3E3 - Probability & Statistics/2 - Sampling.md

 ^a3d9f6

-> A sample is a __Simple Random Sample__ (SRS) if the probability of picking any collection of n units from the sampling frame as a sample does not depend on the collection of units.
+> A #Sample is a __Simple Random Sample__ (SRS) if the probability of picking any collection of n units from the sampling frame as a sample does not depend on the collection of units.
 >
 > $\quad$ i.e. individuals are picked completely at random from the population.